-In 2015, Dr. August J. Troendle was party to an employment agreement with the Company, effective as of June 17, 2011, which provided for a threeyear initial term followed by successive one-year terms, but it could have been terminated by either party at any time upon 30 days' advance written notice.
+Dr. August J. Troendle is party to an employment agreement with the Company, effective as of June 17, 2011, which provides for a three-year initial term followed by successive one-year terms, but it may be terminated by either party at any time upon 30 days' advance written notice.